Temple Acoustics Consultation: Designing Sacred Soundscapes for Ritual, Silence, and Contemplation

 This artistic refinement was accompanied by the development of free-standing temple architecture.
 This transition is epitomized by Temple No. 17 at Sanchi, a fifth-century CE structure that stands as one of the earliest surviving examples of a structural stone temple in India.

 Temple No. 17 is characterized by structural simplicity and classical proportions, consisting of a single-chambered, flat-roofed sanctum (garbhagriha) fronted by a four-pillared portico (mandapa) 1 .
-This layout represents an architectural transition from earlier temporary shrines 2 :
+This layout represents an architectural transition from earlier temporary shrines 2 as image below.

 The structural features of Temple No. 17 include: